 Prius clip-on racks (Yakima & Saris)

-Since the Prius is our gas-guzzling, long distance SUV, it needs to carry some cargo.
-We use the Yakima Rocket box several times per year so we can get away with "small" cars the rest of the time.
+Since the Prius is our gas-guzzling, long distance PUV, it needs to carry some cargo.
+We use the Yakima Rocket box (note that my orignal Rocketbox 16 is no longer sold) several times per year so we can get away with "small" cars the rest of the time.
 So far I've tried two clip-on cross-bar systems - Yakima and Saris.
-I've been a big fan of Yakima for many years, but at this point I think that Saris has a better cli-on cross-bar system.
+I've been a big fan of Yakima for many years.
+I found that the Saris had a better clip-on cross-bar system, but the Saris system (shown below the Yakima system) is no longer available.
 For ease of box installation and placement, the factory antenna had to go.
 I replaced it with a much lower-profile Shark Fin Antenna.

 Note: I'm often asked about the mileage hit when I'm carrying gear on the roof or pulling it with the trailer.
 And my answer is quite blunt: Don't worry about it.
 I hear this worry all the time, and don't understand it.
 What are you going to do about it?
 Leave your boats or gear behind because you never want your car to get 35 mpg?
 Your mileage will suffer as long as the rack and gear is up there.
 It is the cost of carrying extra gear.
 The worst you'll do is better than the best SUV can do when empty - so aren't you happy to have an unloaded Prius the other 50 weeks out of the year?
 The other times with the rack off the car, you still get great mileage.
 Just turn off the MFD while hauling gear and be happy.
 Or stay home and sell your boats and gear.